-We are trained to care for all aspects of tumor surgery in infants, children, and teenagers.
-However, some tumors involve a specific area of the body and require a specialist, such as bone tumors, which require the expertise of orthopedic surgeons, and brain tumors, which require the expertise of neurosurgeons.
+We are trained to care for all aspects of tumor surgery in infants, children and teenagers.
+However, some tumors involve a specific area of the body and require a specialist.
+For example, bone tumors require the expertise of orthopaedic surgeons, and brain tumors require the expertise of neurosurgeons.

-Our team may evaluate children and teens with:
+Our team may evaluate children and teens who have:

-We work closely with pediatric oncologists (pediatric tumor specialists) in assessing the stage of a tumor (or how far it has spread), in planning the appropriate therapy (chemotherapy or radiation), and the proper timing of surgery.
+We work closely with pediatric oncologists (pediatric tumor specialists) to assess the stage of a tumor (how far it has spread), plan the appropriate therapy (chemotherapy or radiation) and determine the proper timing for surgery.
 Our surgeons and pediatric oncologists meet to plan treatments for children with tumors.

 Examples of tumors that we remove or biopsy include:

-- tumors in the neck (thyroid gland tumors, lymphoma, sarcoma, benign tumors like hygroma, etc.)
+- Tumors in the neck (e.g., thyroid gland tumors, lymphoma, sarcoma and benign tumors such as hygroma)

-- tumors in the chest (nodules in the lung, tumors of the thymus/thymoma, mediastinal tumors or lymphomas, neuroblastoma)
+- Tumors in the chest (e.g., nodules in the lung, tumors of the thymus/thymoma, mediastinal tumors or lymphomas, and neuroblastoma)

-- tumors of the chest wall (sarcoma of the ribs or muscles)
+- Tumors of the chest wall (e.g., sarcoma of the ribs or muscles)

-- liver tumors (hepatoblastoma, hepatocellular carcinoma, hemangioma, hemangioendothelioma, mesenchymal hamartoma)
+- Liver tumors (e.g., hepatoblastoma, hepatocellular carcinoma, hemangioma, hemangioendothelioma and mesenchymal hamartoma)

-- other abdominal tumors (neuroblastoma, rhabdomyosarcoma, lymphoma, tumors of the intestinal tract)
+- Abdominal tumors (e.g., neuroblastoma, rhabdomyosarcoma, lymphoma and tumors of the intestinal tract)

-- endocrine tumors (glands that make hormones: thyroid tumors, parathyroid adenomas, thymomas, adrenal gland tumors-pheochromocytoma, etc)
+- Endocrine (glands that make hormones) tumors (e.g., thyroid tumors, parathyroid adenomas, thymomas and adrenal gland tumors-pheochromocytoma)